-Even though your baby’s time in your uterus is almost over, learn why taking in brain-nourishing nutrient DHA is important.
+Even though your baby’s time in your uterus is almost over, learn why taking in the brain-nourishing nutrient DHA for your baby at 38 weeks is still important.

 Did you know...?

-During the first three years of life, a child’s brain grows up to 85 percent of its adult size.
-So if you’re breastfeeding, stick with your prenatal supplement with brain-nourishing DHA.
+During the first five years of life, a child’s brain grows up to 85 percent of its adult size.
+So if you’re breastfeeding, stick with your prenatal supplement with brain-nourishing DHA—the more DHA you take in, the more your breast milk will offer to your baby.
 Experts recommend 200 milligrams per day while breastfeeding.

 What's Happening in There

 - The average baby at 38 weeks weighs about 6 ½ pounds.
 While some babies add fat to their frame at a slower pace, others may not gain at all during these last few weeks.
 Her height is anywhere from 18 to 21 inches from head to toe.
 Remember, every baby is different.

 - Her toenails are ready.
 A few weeks ago, your baby’s fingernails were fully formed.
 Now her toenails have caught up, reaching the tips of her toes—and they are possibly already in need of a little trimming.